jgrss/geowombat/doc/source/install.rst

 GeoWombat requires **Python 3.10, 3.11, or 3.12**.

-The recommended installation method is **Conda**, which handles all dependencies automatically on every platform.
-If you prefer pip, see the sections below — no system GDAL installation is required.
+The recommended installation method is **Conda**, which handles the core dependencies (including GDAL/rasterio) automatically on every platform.
+Optional extras are available as separate Conda sub-packages (see :ref:`optional-extras` below).
+If you prefer pip, see the sections below.

 Install with Conda (recommended)